hendriks73/jitlibrary/README.md

 ## Known Shortcomings

-- Apple's code signing requirement sucks.
+- Apple's code signing requirement sucks
 - thread safety may be an issue
 - reloading data after changes my not be quick